 In the midst of hectic schedules and a to-do list a mile long, it can be easy to forget to take a step back and appreciate the people who help raise your kids.
 For many of you, that includes your nanny.

-That's why there's National Nanny Recognition Week, which is Sept.
-22-28 this year.
-Here are 52 ways — one for every week in the year — to say thank you to the person who plays such an important role in your children's lives.
+There's no reason to wait for a birthday or special occasion — although psst, Nanny Recognition Week is Sep 20-26, 2020 — to say thank you to your nanny through words or actions.
+Here are 52 ways — one for every week in the year, if you'd like — to say thank you to the person who plays such an important role in your child's life.

 1. Give an unexpected bonus

-Use a website like DesignWizard, and then send the message to your nanny and/or post it on social media.
+3. Create a thank-you messageUse a website like DesignWizard, and then send the message to your nanny and/or post it on social media.

 4. Hide secret thank-you notes around the house